 Puppies are usually more susceptible to impetigo than adult dogs.
 It’s a condition that could be a symptom of another issue too.
 The signs are pus-filled blisters that can burst and scab back up.
 You’ll most likely see them on the hairless stomach and chin of your dog.
 Antibiotics and special washes are both solutions, but sometimes your puppy may grow out of it.
 Call your vet so they can run some tests to rule out the possibility of another issue.

 It may be a big word, but it just means inflamed hair follicles.
 It is usually part of another condition such as mange.
 Physically, you’ll see sores, bumps, and scabs all over your dog’s body.
 Topical treatments are the most common solution to this problem.

-Lupus is an auto-immune disease - that means your dog’s immune system is attacking itself.
+Lupus is an auto-immune disease – that means your dog’s immune system is attacking itself.
 Yikes!
 For your pets, this will likely show up as crusty open skin sores that don’t heal very well, especially around the face and paws.
 It can be very dangerous if left untreated.
-So, don’t hesitate to talk to your vet if you notice any of the signs.
+So, don’t hesitate to talk to your vet if you notice any signs.

 Hopefully, this takes the mystery out of your dog’s skin problems for you.
 Remember, when in doubt, you can and should take your dog to the veterinarian!
-Take detailed notes of all the symptoms your dog is showing before you go to your appointment.
+Take detailed notes of all the symptoms your dog shows before you go to your appointment.
 It is always better to be safe than sorry!